Drug information

 What should I do if I forget a dose?

-Atripla may cause side effects.
-Some side effects of Atripla can be serious as noted above.
-Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
+Efavirenz/emtricitabine/tenofovir DF may cause side effects.
+Many side effects from HIV medicines, such as efavirenz/emtricitabine/tenofovir DF, are temporary or manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.
+Some side effects of efavirenz/emtricitabine/tenofovir DF can be serious, as described below.

 • Changes in your immune system (called immune reconstitution inflammatory syndrome or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.